Frequently asked questions

 Students are responsible for their own transportation and lodging.

 Santa Fe is one of the largest art communities/markets in the U.S. There are thousands of choices for lodging from high-end resorts, to cozy motels, to casitas rentals, to entire homes for a couple days or the whole month.

 Santa Fe Travel & Tourism

 There are several house/casita rentals in the country nearby.
-Use the map/search functions on VRBO and AirBnB to find these tems.
+Use the map/search functions on VRBO and AirBnB to find nearby rentals.